-How does the Charter ensure adult students are included in the IEP development process?
+How does the District ensure adult students are included in the IEP development process?

-At least one year before a student with a disability turns 18, the Special Education teacher or the ARD Facilitator shall ensure that the student's IEP contains a statement regarding the transfer of special education rights and responsibilities at the age of 18.
+At least one year before a student with a disability turns 18, the special education teacher or ARD facilitator shall ensure that the student's IEP contains a statement regarding the transfer of special education rights and responsibilities at the age of 18.
 The student's IEP shall also state that the student has been provided information and resources regarding guardianship, alternatives to guardianship, including a supported decision-making agreement and other supports and services that may enable the student to live independently.
-When the student turns 18, the Special Education teacher or the ARD Facilitator shall notify the adult student and her or his parent or guardian of
+When the student turns 18, the special education teacher or ARD facilitator shall notify the adult student and her or his parent or guardian of the transfer of parental rights, and shall begin sending both the parent or guardian and student any notice required in these Operating Procedures.